Connecticut Songwriting Academy

 5. Registering a song with both ASCAP and BMI will improve my chances of getting royalties from airplay and live performance.
 (TRUE of FALSE)

 6. A song contest specifies that it want only unpublished songs submitted.
-If I’ve recorded a song myself and placed it myself only in a SNOCAP store on MySpace,.
-I
+If I've recorded a song myself and placed it myself for sale only in my online store on MySpace,.
+I can submit it to the song contest (TRUE of FALSE)

 7. I own all the rights to a song I’ve written.
 I record it, release it on CD, put it on MySpace, and another artist hears it and want to record it.
 They can only do so if I